ethHong/ethHong.github.io/_posts/2024-11-01-[DS : ML Back to the Basics Series #1] Parameter Estimation and Simple Linear Regression.markdown

 Here, $\mu$ is the population mean (i.e., the actual average weight of elephants as determined by some real-world pattern that we cannot observe directly), while $\bar{Y}$ is an estimator for what we’re interested in.

 So, what we have done here is to **estimate the statistic of a real-world pattern using a limited sample dataset.** This is what we do for every "estimation" or modeling exercise.
-But we still have one question—"Can we just accept this estimator?
-How precise is it?"
+But we still have one question— ***Can we just accept this estimator?
+How precise is it?***

 ## Evaluating estimation.